claytonjwong/mini-habits/README.md

     * The brain will resist change unless those changes reward the brain
     * The goal in creating habits is to change the brain with repetition
 * The brain changes slowly over time
+    * This is a good thing, otherwise we could wake up a different person each day
+    * This can be frustrating when attempting to learn
+* The only way to create habits is to teach the rest of the brain to like what the prefrontal cortex wants.

 ### A Stupid Repeater & A Smart Manager
 * The basal ganglia